 "This has already seen classes of students in over 550 secondary schools up and down the country learning about the industry and beginning to developing code-breaking and cryptography skills.
 Its success has meant the Cabinet Office has backed the programme for another year, incorporating it officially as part of the UK Cyber Security Strategy," she said.

-Computing's Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.
+Computing and QA Training's Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.